delgadofarid/ai-assited-build-a-website/README.md

 Start in Plan Mode with a simple prompt that describes your goals.
 Here's a detailed example:

 ```
-I want to build a React application that allows users to upload PDF files, extract the text content, and translate it between English and Spanish
+Create a user-friendly react web site for uploading PDF files that extract text content from uploaded PDFs and displays it in the UI
 ```

 Discuss and refine the approach with Cline by asking clarifying questions until you're satisfied with the plan.